robinrendle/robinrendle.com/_essays/futures-of-typography.md

 ---
 title: The Futures of Typography
 date: 2017-01-06 12:25:00 -08:00
-tags:
-- featured
 city: San Francisco
 country: California
+extract:
-extract: What are the skills we need to contribute to the future of typography?
+  What are the skills we need to contribute to the future of typography?
 And what do two ghostly figures from the 15th century have to do with that future?
 layout: essays/futures-of-typography
 ---